CraftySalamander/RTS_Overlay/Readme.md

 ## Web version

 If you encounter issues with the web-based version, you can try to run with another web browser (Chrome, Edge...) to see if the same issue still appears.
+For this overlay, Edge and Chrome seem to work better than other browsers like Firefox.

 ## EXE/Python version